Five alleged gang members indicted in connection to murder of Columbus man in June 2021 - NewsBreak

 COLUMBUS, Ga.
 (WRBL) — Five alleged gang members operating in the Muscogee County area have been indicted on dozens of charges by the Georgia Attorney General’s Office in connection to the shooting of a Columbus man in June 2021.

-The news release for Attorney General Chris Carr listed Corey Troupe, Jr., Elysia Cooley, Davion Dupas, Jaheim Davis, and Mike Brown, Sr. as defendants in the indictment.ALSO ON WJBF: One dead following fiery crash on Glenwood Drive in Aiken County
+The news release for Attorney General Chris Carr listed Corey Troupe, Jr., Elysia Cooley, Davion Dupas, Jaheim Davis, and Mike Brown, Sr. as defendants in the indictment.BRPD responds after multiple people shot near Southern University fraternity

 Carr said the defendants, who are facing a total of 52 charges, are members of the Insane Crips (IC) gang.